swiyu-admin-ch/didresolver/README.md

     }
 ```

-## How to install

-### ios

-Add the bindings/swift/didresolver.xcframework as a library in xCode
-Copy the bindings/swift/files/did.swift to your project

-### Android

-Add "net.java.dev.jna:jna:5.13.0@aar" as a dependency
-Create the folder "bindings/kotlin/jniLibs" under app/src/main
-Copy bindings/kotlin/uniffi/did/did.kt to your project (in the package uniffi.did)

 ## License
 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE.md) file for details.